azurestaycationbysiaos/siaos1525/outstatic/content/posts/azure-wave-pool-guide.md

 It depends on unit size: 4 passes for a 1-bedroom, 6 for a 2-bedroom, and 8 for a 3-bedroom.

-### Can I wear regular shorts or a sports bra to the wave pool?

-No. Only swim-specific attire is allowed.
-Regular shorts, sports bras, leotards, and similar non-swim apparel will not be permitted.

 ### What happens if I lose my visitor's pass?

 You'll be charged ₱500 for a lost or damaged visitor's pass.